Z-Dante/Magpie/docs/CustomScaleConfiguration.md

 comments, including line comments* `// `*and block comments* `/**/`*.*

-Magpie has a large number of effects built in for use in combinations, most of them provide parametric options to customize the behavior.
-All effects are stored in the effects folder, and if you know HLSL you can easily add any effect you want, see [Custom Effects](https://github.com/Blinue/Magpie/wiki/%E8%87%AA%E5%AE%9A%E4%B9%89%E6%95%88%E6%9E%9C%EF%BC%88MagpieFX%EF%BC%89).
+Magpie has a large number of effects built in for use in combinations, most of them provide various parameters options to customize its behavior.
+All effects are stored in the "effects" folder, and if you know HLSL you can easily add any effect you want, see [Custom Effects](https://github.com/Blinue/Magpie/wiki/%E8%87%AA%E5%AE%9A%E4%B9%89%E6%95%88%E6%9E%9C%EF%BC%88MagpieFX%EF%BC%89).